Kierra Sheard: Awards

+BET Awards

+The BET Awards are awarded annually by the Black Entertainment Television network.
+Sheard-Kelly has received 1 nomination.

+Billboard Music Awards

+The Billboard Music Awards are awarded annually.
+Sheard-Kelly has received 2 nominations.

+BMI Trailblazers of Gospel Music Awards

+The BMI Trailblazers of Gospel Music Awards are awarded annually.
+Sheard-Kelly has been recognized four times and honored once.

 Dove Awards

 The Dove Awards are awarded annually by the Gospel Music Association.
-Kierra Sheard has won 3 awards from 10 nominations.
+Sheard-Kelly has won 3 awards from 13 nominations.

 Grammy Awards

 The Grammy Awards are awarded annually by the National Academy of Recording Arts and Sciences.
-Kierra Sheard has received 3 nominations.
+Sheard-Kelly has received 4 nominations.

 NAACP Image Awards

 The NAACP Image Awards are presented by the NAACP.
-Kierra Sheard has received two nomination.
+Sheard-Kelly has received 1 award from 6 nominations.

+Soul Train Awards

+The Soul Train Music Awards are awarded annually.
+Sheard-Kelly has received 3 nominations.

 Stellar Awards

 The Stellar Awards are awarded annually by SAGMA.
-Kierra Sheard has received 6 awards from 16 nominations.
+Sheard-Kelly has received 7 awards from 24 nominations.